tjvantoll/articles/master-detail/article.md

 }
 ```

-The addition here is a new [`ngOnInit()` lifecycle hook](https://angular.io/docs/ts/latest/api/core/index/OnInit-class.html), which Anguar calls as soon as your component initializes.
+The addition here is a new [`ngOnInit()` lifecycle hook](https://angular.io/docs/ts/latest/api/core/index/OnInit-class.html), which Angular calls as soon as your component initializes.
 You use that hook to call your newly defined service’s `list()` method to get the data you need.
 When the `list()` method completes, you assign the returned data to the component’s `pokemon` property, which makes the data available to the component’s template.

 To define that template open your app’s `pokemon-list.component.html` file and paste in the following code.